 Paul has been a great PACE ambassador who loves to tell everyone in his community and at church about all the ways that PACE has changed his life.

-See how The Elder Service Plan has allowed Rodman to receive care from the comfort of his home of over 50 years.
+See how CHA PACE has allowed Rodman to receive care from the comfort of his home of over 50 years.

 Born, raised and living in Gloucester, Paul Scola served in the army in the 70’s and built a reputation in the community as a plumber with a great work ethic.